 Joe Biden announces new Covid jab rules affecting 100 million Americans

-President Joe Biden has announcing sweeping new vaccine requirements affecting as many as 100 million Americans.
+President Joe Biden has announced sweeping new vaccine requirements affecting as many as 100 million Americans.

 The move aims to increase Covid-19 vaccinations and curb the surging Delta variant that is killing thousands each week and jeopardising the US’s economic recovery.